 Early Life and Education

-Solina Chau was born in Hong Kong in 1961.
-She is the daughter of a small-time businessman.
-She attended the prestigious Diocesan Girls' School and was elected junior house captain.
-Chau graduated in 1979 after passing the Hong Kong Certificate of Education Examination in 1978.
-She continued her education at the University of New South Wales in Sydney, Australia.
+Solina Chau was born in Hong Kong in 1961 to a British Hong Kong businessman.
+She attended the prestigious Diocesan Girls' School in Hong Kong.
+After graduating from Diocesan Girls' School, she pursued higher education at the University of New South Wales in Sydney, Australia, where she studied economics.

 Rise to Success